 Walt Disney will always be remembered for his countless innovations in filmmaking and entertainment.
-Yet, when he set out to create his first feature film, he was like an explorer heading into uncharted wilderness.
-Back in 1934, no one knew if an audience would sit through a full-length "cartoon" Critics and cynics said it couldn't be done.
-Walt of course believed it could and did everything in his power to insure that his animators would.
+Yet, when he set out to create his first feature film, he was like an explorer heading into an uncharted wilderness.
+Back in 1934, no one knew if an audience would sit through a full-length cartoon.
+Cynics said it wouldn't succeed.
+Walt, of course, believed it was possible, and he did everything in his power to insure that his animators believed too.

-One thing was to bring movement models into the studio to give the animators a reference in order to achieve realistic human motion (i.e., walking, dancing).
-Marjorie Belcher (born September 2, 1919) was hired as a teenager for $10/day to "play" Snow White.
+One thing was to bring movement models into the studio to give the animators a frame of reference to achieve realistic human motion (i.e., walking, dancing).
+Marjorie Belcher (born September 2, 1919) was hired as a teenager for $10/day to play Snow White.
 See the October 2009 MovieWeb interview with Marge as she talks about how Walt chose her for the part from 200-300 other girls.
 She came into the studio two or three times a month for a period of about two years.
 The animators "showed me storyboards and then they let me go free."

 The modeling-action sessions were filmed under the direction of Hamilton Luske and Grim Natwick.
 For certain scenes, rather than using the footage as reference for original drawings, the animators utilized the the technique of rotoscopy (see earlier Fleisher Studios post).
 The movements on film were traced directly to paper.

 Many of the animators, like Art Babbitt, were against the idea.
 Yet, overwhelming factors such as the massive scope of the project and the approaching December 1937 deadline left them with few alternatives.
 In certain scenes of the finished film, the rotoscoping is definitely noticeable.
 The "stiffness" of it is frowned upon by many animators, then and now.
 However, I personally kind of like how it looks.